-The paper is organized as follows.
-In Sec.
-2 we recall Weyl's coordinates which cover an exterior vacuum vicinity of the black hole.
-In order to describe the black hole interior we introduce Boyer-Lindquist type coordinates.
+This is organized as follows.
+In section 2, we recall Weyl's coordinates which cover an exterior vacuum vicinity of the black hole.
+In order to describe the black hole interior we introduce Boyer-Lindquist-type coordinates.
 We revisit the formulation in terms of the complex Ernst potential for which the Einstein equations can be combined in the complex Ernst equation.
-In Sec.
-3 we use this formulation to write the Ernst potential f, describing the exterior vicinity of a black hole, as a $B\ddot{a}cklund\ transform$ of another Ernst potential f_0 which corresponds to a space-time without a black hole, but with a regular central vacuum region $\|\cdot\|$.
-In Sec.
-4 we take the Bäcklund representation in order to expand f into the interior of the black hole.
+In section 3, we use this formulation to write the Ernst potential f, describing the exterior vicinity of a black hole, as a Bäcklund transform of another Ernst potential f_0 which corresponds to a spacetime without a black hole, but with a regular central vacuum region2.
+In section 4, we take the Bäcklund representation in order to expand f into the interior of the black hole.
 It turns out that by utilizing appropriate symmetry properties of f_0 , an explicit formula of the Ernst potential f at the inner Cauchy horizon \mathcal{H}^- in terms of that at the event horizon \mathcal{H}^+ can be derived.
-Finally, from this formula we are able to conclude the universal equality (1), see Sec.
-5.
+Finally, from this formula we are able to conclude the universal equality (1), see section 5.